dwalton76/spikedev/README.md

 # Workflow steps
 ## Write your program
 Write your micropython program on your laptop.
-Here is basic hello-world.py
+Here is a basic hello-world.py
 ```micropython
 import hub
 from spikedev.motor import SpeedDPS, SpikeMediumMotor